Clippers' Patrick Beverley Congratulates Pacers' T.J. McConnell

 McConnell started his career with the Philadelphia 76ers as an undrafted free agent, and has spent the last two seasons in Indiana with the Pacers.

-Last season he averaged 8.6 points, 3.7 rebounds, 6.6 assists and 1.9 steals per game off the bench for the Pacers.
+Last season he averaged 8.6 points, 3.7 rebounds, 6.6 assists and 1.9 steals per game off the bench.

 Related stories on NBA basketball